broadinstitute/dig-bioindex/batch-index-files/README.md

 The core logic for this endeavor lives in [Dockerfile](./Dockerfile) and the python files in this directory.
 Each of the three
 *_json_files.py file contains the logic for modifying the state of the json files under an s3 path.  `compress_json_files.py` will compress all json files recursively under a given s3 path while also leaving the original json files in place.
-This means that bioindex code can still operate on the original json files.
-Before running the job associated with `delete_json_files.py` you should mark the index as compressed using `api/bio/bgcompress/set-compressed/{idx}` end point or a sql query  This will ensure that the bioindex code will read from the compressed files.
+This means that bioindex code can still operate on the original json files while we're in the process of compressing them.
+Before running the job associated with `delete_json_files.py` you should mark the index as compressed using `python -m bioindex.main update-compressed-status <index_name> <s3_path> -c` or a sql query.
+This will ensure that the bioindex code will read from the compressed files.
 Finally, if you need to backtrack `decompress_json_files.py` will bring everything back to an uncompressed state.

+Useful cli commands:

+1. `python -m bioindex.main compress <index_name> <s3_path_for_index>` compress json files for index, leaving originals in place
+2. `python -m bioindex.main update-compressed-status <index_name> <s3_path_for_index> -c` mark index as compressed in the database, server will try to read from compressed files after this command
+3. `python -m bioindex.main remove-uncompressed-files <index_name> <s3_path_for_index> -c` delete json files, only do this after making sure compressed files are in place and index is marked as compressed in the database.
+4. `python -m bioindex.main decompress <index_name> <s3_path_for_index>` restore uncompressed json files from their compressed versions, useful if we find bugs in the compressed code paths.

 ## Infrastructure and deployment